16 exceptional Buddhist temples in Southeast Asia

 Also called Wat Hua Khuang is one of the most beautiful Buddhist temples in Chiang Mai.
 This southeast Asia temple is a Burmese temple with elaborate wooden carvings and gold work with two elephants and two dragons in front guarding the temple.
 The viharns (living space for monks and the meditation space) and ordination hall are built in the classic Lanna style of several tiered roofs.

 15. MARBLE MOUNTAINS, DA NANG, VIETNAM

 The Marble Mountains is a group of 5 sacred limestone and marble hills with caves and intricate temples near Da Nang in Vietnam.
-The mountains are named after 5 elements: Tho Son (Mt Soil), Hoa Son (Mt Fire), Thuy Son (Mt Water), Moc Son (Mt Plant), are Kim Son (Mt Metal).
+The mountains are named after 5 elements: Tho Son (Mt Soil), Hoa Son (Mt Fire), Thuy Son (Mt Water), Moc Son (Mt Plant), and Kim Son (Mt Metal).

 Thuy Son Mountain (the Mountain of Water) is a Hindu and Buddhist holy place of worship in Vietnam and is the only mountain of 5 mountains available for tourists.
-Mt Water is a Buddhist sanctuary with Hindu and Buddhist shrines, pagodas and caves.
+Mt Water is a Buddhist sanctuary with Hindu and Buddhist shrines, pagodas, and caves.
 156 steps lead to Tam Thai Pagoda and Torre Xa Loi Pagoda on the top of Mt Water.

 MAYBE YOU ALSO WOULD LIKE TO READ: Fairy Stream in Muine in Vietnam